 Prices from £515 per person all inclusive.

 We can also arrange bespoke trips for groups, contact us to find out more.

 We also offer a 7 day sailing holiday.

 This chartlet gives an idea of the sailing area we have to choose from during this trip.
 Obviously only a selection of these destinations will be chosen as part of our sailing plan, taking into account weather and crew experience.

+All our five day sailing trips are now fully booked.
+Please contact us about additional dates.
 Our rates are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.

 10% lower rates are available in March, April and October.